abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 // compiler error
 ```

-- If exact same method exists in both interfaces, our concrete class has to implement it with a equal or covariant type otherwise compiler error
+- If exact same method exists in both interfaces, our concrete class has to implement it with a equal or covariant type otherwise compiler error (overriding rules apply)

 ```java
 interface X{